Type: single-family house

-In this way, and once it is a residential use, the architectural piece protects itself from this road, and proposes to be materialized in a uniform body which, through its shape and arrangement, is protected from the busy road for it’s own safeguard.
+Once it is a residential use the architectural piece protects itself from this road, and is materialized in a uniform body, which through its shape and arrangement, is protected from the busy road.

-The villa has the main façade perpendicular to the road layout, incongruously to the pre-existing reality.
-Thus, the front facade becomes blind and is created a green space of transition / protection between it and the road, which will allow greater privacy to the private area, properly safeguarded and protected from the road.
+The villa has the main facade perpendicular to the road layout, incongruously to the pre-existing reality.
+Thus, the front facade becomes blind and is created a green space of transition and protection between it and the road, which will allow greater privacy to the house area, properly protected from the road.

-The house follows the continuity of existing buildings, with the front facade aligned with the neighbour house, ensuring also the relation with the arch centerings of the already established buildings.
-However, while this front moves back in relation to the promenade limit, a green space is created, as a protection for the ambient and noise pollution, caused by the artery, that will dignify and ensure the necessary characteristics for the intended use.
+The house follows the continuity of existing buildings, with the front facade aligned with the neighbour house, ensuring also the relation with the heighs of the already established buildings.
+While this front moves back in relation to the promenade limit, a green space is created, as a protection for the ambient and noise pollution, caused by the artery, that will dignify and ensure the necessary characteristics for the intended use.

-The interior space is read as an open space that opens to the outside through the large glassed that extend to the continuous south porch.
-This space unapologetically open and uniform, takes the views to the green exterior, already protected from EN 109.
-It is then ensured the feeling of one interior space, with regular ceilings, where the spaces are always articulated in parallel to the porch.
+The interior space is read as an open space that opens to the outside through the large glassed wall that extend to the contiguous front porch.
+This space explicitly open and uniform, takes the views to the green exterior, already protected from EN 109.
+It is then ensured the feeling of one interior space with regular ceilings, where the spaces are always articulated in parallel to the porch.

-The building, with curved shape, ensures adequate protection to the winds on the porch, while certifying a greater depth of the private yard on the axle of the house.
+The building, with curved shape, ensures adequate protection from the wind at the porch, while certifying a greater depth of the private yard on the axle of the house.

 This facade, that is as horizontal as the floor plant, will let the upper body of the house rise and stand out, through the retreat of the ground limits, composed by concrete walls that, together with big windows, are distinguished from the unavoidable white body of the upper part of the building.